maximilianh/pubMunch/README.md

     mkdir myCrawl

-Fill it with a list of PMIDs that must be called pmids.txt
+Get a list of PMIDs, put them into the file pmids.txt

     echo 17695372 > myCrawl/pmids.txt